How Snowflake represents trace events

 Copy

 A span can have its own attributes.
 Since a span represents a stored procedure and UDF execution unit, you might find it useful to set span-level attributes for later data analysis.
-For more information about how to set span attributes, refer to the content specific to the language in which you’re writing handler code.
-For a list of these languages, refer to Event Tracing from Handler Code.
+For more information about how to set span attributes, see the content specific to the language in which you’re writing handler code.
+For a list of these languages, see Event tracing from handler code.

 A span can hold a maximum number of 128 trace events and a maximum number of 128 span attributes.